 Last day for school immunizations is Feb.
 19

 Parents and guardians have until Wednesday, Feb.
-19 to make sure their children are up-to-date on immunizations.
+19, to make sure their children are up to date on their immunizations.
 Those who aren't won't be allowed to attend school or childcare facilities.

 A number of clinics will be held in Washington County before and on Exclusion Day.

-Virginia Garcia Memorial Health Centers will offer immunizations on Wednesday, Feb.
-19--Exclusion Day-- at school-based health centers, including Tigard.
+Virginia Garcia Memorial Health Center will offer immunizations on Wednesday, Feb.
+19 — Exclusion Day — at school-based health centers, including Tigard High School, 9000 S.W.
+Durham Road in Tigard.

 Students 14 and under need to have a legal guardian present, a news release from Washington County Health & Human Services notes.
 Students 15 and older can go on their own, but ID and insurance information is required.
 "Patients will be billed according to their ability to pay," the county health department noted.
 "Proof of income is required to be eligible for discount.
 No patient will be turned away for their inability to pay."

-Immunizations are also available through Neighborhood Health Center's school-based health center at Merlo Station High School in Beaverton 7 a.m. to 3:30 p.m., Monday through Friday.
-For appointments, call (503) 941-3210.
+Immunizations are also available through Neighborhood Health Center's school-based health center at Merlo Station High School, 1841 S.W.
+Merlo Drive in Beaverton, from 7 a.m. to 3:30 p.m., Monday through Friday.
+For appointments, call 503-941-3210.

 Residents can also visit a primary care provider.
-Children 12 and up can also get the shots they need through a pharmacy.
+Children 12 and up should be able to get the shots they need through a pharmacy.

 Those who can't be immuized due to a medical condition or those who want to adhere to a slower vaccine schedule must provide either a medical or non-medical exemption form.

-State health records show that across Oregon, the number of families choosing to opt-out of vaccines for non-medical reasons has gone up since 2012.
+State health records show that across Oregon, the number of families choosing to opt out of vaccinations for non-medical reasons has gone up since 2012, but those non-immunized students still constitute a small minority.

-In 2019, 95% of kindergarten through 12th graders in Washington County were immunized, while 3.6% had a non-medical exemption on file for one or more vaccine.
+In 2019, 95% of kindergarteners through high school seniors in Washington County were immunized, while 3.6% had a non-medical exemption on file for one or more vaccine.
 Just 1.4% of kids and teens had a non-medical exemption for all required vaccines, according to the Oregon Health Authority.

 Parents can choose to follow a slower immunization schedule, but only after receiving information via a Vaccine Education Module.

-Immunization schedules vary depending on age and vaccination history, but children entering kindergarten should have shots to protect against the following:
+Immunization schedules vary depending on age and vaccination history, but children entering kindergarten in Oregon should have shots to protect against the following:

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.